BrewBlox/brewblox-documentation/docs/user/troubleshooting.md

 # Troubleshooting

 We're happy to help with any problems or questions that arise when using Brewblox.
-You can reach us on the [forum](https://community.brewpi.com).
+You can reach us on the [forum](https://community.brewpi.com), or on Discord.

 Our first reply often consists of the same handful of questions.
 To save you some time, you may want to run through this checklist first.